 The record contains evidence detailing Mother's history of substance abuse, inability to fully participate in and complete treatment, denial of her abuse problem, and continued use of drugs, as well as evidence of Child's behavioral and developmental problems.
-Mother enrolled in at least seven different substance abuse treatment programs, but had yet to successfully complete one by the time of the February 19, 1999 permanent plan hearing.
+Mother enrolled in at least seven different substance abuse treatment programs, but had yet to successfully complete one by the time of the February 1, 1999 permanent plan hearing.
 In light of this evidence, the court did not abuse its discretion in finding that there was clear and convincing evidence Mother would not be able to provide a safe family home within three years.

-Third, Mother asserts that the court abused its discretion in denying her motion to vacate, alter or reconsider the March 5, 1999 order, because it did not consider that she was participating in the Hawai'i Alcoholism Foundation's Sand Island Treatment Center.
-However, this information was made available to the court in the safe family home "guidelines" filed on January 14, 1999.
+Third, Mother asserts that the court abused its discretion in denying her motion to vacate, alter or reconsider the February 18, 1999 order, because it did not consider that she was participating in the Hawai'i Alcoholism Foundation's Sand Island Treatment Center.
+However, this information was made available to the court in the safe family home "guidelines" filed on January 14, 1999 in FC-S No. 96-0029K, a case involving Child's half-sibling.
 Additionally, in arguing that she would have been able to provide a safe family home in three years, Mother appears to raise the same argument regarding the phrase "foreseeable future" in HRS § 571-61(b)(1)(E), which was raised and rejected in Doe, 89 Hawai'i at 491-92, 974 P.2d 1081-82.
 The court did not abuse its discretion in rejecting Mother's assertion that it was foreseeable she would provide a safe family home in seven months in light of Mother's failure to complete a single substance abuse program in two years and five months.
 Therefore,